pdzaffina/pdzaffina.github.io/_posts/2026-04-21-Hours-vs-Impact.md

 Time tracking gives you activity.
 What leadership actually needs is impact.
 Those are not the same thing.

+I’m sure this might come across as resistance, especially if you’re trying to get a clearer picture of what IT is doing day to day.
+That’s a fair goal.
+The problem is that time tracking feels like visibility, but it doesn’t actually provide it.

 ## The Illusion of Clarity

 Timesheets feel like visibility because they produce structured data.
 Hours are categorized, totals add up, reports look clean.